tp1415926535/MessageWindowWPF/README.md

 The default is displayed in the current language.
 Alternatively, you can set it manually by changing the value of **"MessageSetting.settings.UIculture"**.

 ## Version
+* v2.2.0 2025/07/18 MessageBox allows passing dto as param, and be able to customize the button display text.
+Prompt allows passing dto as param, you can set customized click action.
+InputBox can set the maximum length, and set the password char can become a password input box
 * v2.1.0 2025/04/23 Add ToastWindowBuilder class to simplify generation, Toast adds support for large icons
 * v2.0.0 2025/04/22 Added a notification in the bottom right corner of the desktop imitating the Windows system.
 Style code optimization, unification, and adjustment.
 * v1.2.0 2025/03/21 Fix a static variable that causes a problem with the result of closing the window directly.